Vote on Biden's pick to run FAA delayed amid GOP opposition

 The Senate Commerce Committee was scheduled to vote on Denver International Airport CEO Phillip Washington, whose nomination has languished since Biden announced his choice last July.

-Committee Chair Maria Cantwell, D-Wash., said the vote would be delayed to gather information requested by senators.
-She did not detail the information or name the committee members who sought the delay.
+Committee Chair Maria Cantwell, D-Wash., an ardent supporter of the nominee, said the vote would be delayed to gather information requested by senators.
+She gave no date for a vote, “but we would like to do it soon.”

+Democrats hold a 14-13 edge on the committee, so the defection of one could derail the nomination if all Republicans oppose it.
+The GOP has targeted Democrats and independents from swing or red-leaning states.

+Most Democrats on the panel say they will support Washington, but it isn’t clear if there are enough votes to move the nomination forward.
+Kyrsten Sinema of Arizona, a Democrat until she switched to independent in December, and a moderate Democrat, Jon Tester of Montana, have not said how they will vote.

 The FAA has not had a Senate-confirmed administrator since March 2022, when Stephen Dickson stepped down midway through his term.
 The agency is being led by an acting administrator, Billy Nolen.

-Note: This story has been updated to correct the spelling of the transportation secretary’s last name.
-It’s Buttigieg, not Buttigietg.